Office of Environmental and Energy Coordination

 Cooling Centers

 The county works to prevent heat-related illnesses in several ways, including Cooling Centers and other heat-related emergency resources.
-As of 2024, there are 47 newly enhanced Cooling Centers, shown by type in the chart below.
-100% of Human Services Offices (5 facilities out of 5), 88% of Libraries (22 out of 25 facilities), and 33% of the county’s Community Centers (20 out of 60 facilities) are currently designated cooling centers.
-Residents can find not only air-conditioned spaces, but also cooling supplies and information on relevant public services.
-In 2023, staff distributed 27,500 supplies at 62 sites to visitors, including sunscreen packets, reusable water bottles, cooling towels, and battery powered fans.
+The county’s 47 enhanced Cooling Centers offer space to cool down in the air conditioning, supplies to keep safe outside, and information on relevant public services.
+Staff distribute supplies to visitors, including sunscreen packets, reusable water bottles, cooling towels, and battery powered fans.
 Additionally, transportation assistance is provided for access to the Cooling Centers, and Connector Ride Passes are distributed on site.

-In 2023, the first year of the enhanced Cooling Centers, there were 7 days in which the National Weather Service (NWS) issued a heat advisory or excessive heat warning* and 251 visits to Cooling Centers were recorded during heat emergencies, as shown in the chart below.
+In 2023, the first year of the enhanced Cooling Centers, there were 7 days in which the National Weather Service (NWS) issued a heat advisory or extreme heat warning* and 251 visits to Cooling Centers were recorded during heat emergencies, as shown in the chart below.
 In 2024, there were 19 days in which a heat advisory or an excessive heat warning was issued, and 1,301 visits to cooling centers were recorded.
+This pattern shows that as expected, Cooling Center usage increases sharply when extreme heat days increase.
+In 2025, there were 9 high heat index days and 1,113 visits to cooling centers.
 This pattern shows that as expected, Cooling Center usage increases sharply when extreme heat days increase.

 For heat data and temperature projections in general, please see the Overall Resilience Metrics page.
 For an interactive map of climate hazards and assets, please see the Resilient Fairfax Interactive Map Viewer.
 For more information on vulnerabilities, please see the Resilient Fairfax Climate Vulnerability and Risk Assessment (VRA).
 For more information on Resilient Fairfax and what Fairfax County is doing to address these issues, please see the Resilient Fairfax website